xfi0/GuiTemp/README.md

 No, it's not required.
 I appreciate it, but at the end of the day I have bigger problems.

 **Do I need permission to use this?**
 Nope!
-You’re welcome to use it in your projects, or even copy parts of the code to help with your own UI.
+You’re welcome to use it in your projects, or even copy parts of the code to help with your own GUI.

 ---